krzemienski/awesome-from-stars/README.md

 * [krzemienski/ClaudeCodeSDK](https://github.com/krzemienski/ClaudeCodeSDK): Swift Claude Code SDK
 * [krzemienski/claudecodeui](https://github.com/krzemienski/claudecodeui): Use Claude Code on mobile and web with Claude Code UI.
 Claude Code UI free open source webui/GUI that helps you manage your Claude Code session and projects remotely
 * [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui): Use Claude Code, Cursor CLI or Codex on mobile and web with CloudCLI (aka Claude Code UI).
 CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely
+* [alirezarezvani/ClaudeForge](https://github.com/alirezarezvani/ClaudeForge): A CLAUDE.md Generator and Maintenance tool for for Claude Code to create high-quality CLAUDE.md instruction files — aligned with Anthropic’s best practices for Claude Code.
 * [carlrannaberg/claudekit](https://github.com/carlrannaberg/claudekit): A toolkit of custom commands, hooks, and utilities for Claude Code
 * [mrgoonie/claudekit-cli](https://github.com/mrgoonie/claudekit-cli): A CLI command to get started with ClaudeKit
 * [claudekit/claudekit-docs](https://github.com/claudekit/claudekit-docs): An official documentation of ClaudeKit.cc